saqibmaj/saqibmaj.github.io/src/content/note/home network/home-network.md

 ![physical-network.png](./physical-network.png)

 Design a secure, performant, and scalable home network that simulates a small-scale enterprise network using robust open-source technologies.
 Ensure compliancy with fundamental security frameworks to secure against threat vectors.
-Continuously optimize the network to ensure high-availability, security, and scale-up to meet growing needs.
+Continuously optimize the network to ensure high-availability, security, and scale-up to meet growing needs. <br><br><br><br><br>

 # Network Overview